ThienNg65/todo-list/demo-06-prompt.md

 ## Your Task as AI

+**NOTE:** One test is intentionally broken to demonstrate the full MCP workflow (discover → run → fail → fix → re-run).

 You have access to Playwright MCP tools.
 Use them to demonstrate the complete testing workflow:

 ### Step 1: Discovery Phase